zzi-zzi-zzi/Sensei-Notes/README.md

  -  [ ] Cutscene Skipping
    -  [ ] Cutscenes currently break tags. (have to stop and start the bot to get it moving again)

+ -  [ ] If an exception is thrown by a profile tag during execution the bot continues to execute that tag. continuing to throw exceptions until it crashes.

- -  [ ] Bot has started forggetting the selected routine and enabled plugins
+ -  [ ] Bot has started forgetting the selected routine and enabled plugins

  -  [ ] Bot has problems with doors (cuts short)
  -  [ ] Bot has problems with some objects on the ground (cuts too close)